archlinux/aur/README.md

 Files will be named after the ID (a base 36 number) of the reddit post from which they originate, or a unix timestamp if the URL is passed to the script directly.
 Reddit post IDs are zero-padded, so when sorting alphabetically they are also in chronological order.
 Albums have their images with a zero-padded number suffix after a dash, for example: abcxyz-01.jpg, abcxyz-02.jpg...

 A cleaning function (-c) is also included.
-This attempts to remove any duplicates (ie. reposts, by checking checksums), empty files (404 errors, any failed downloads) or files with the wrong extension (depending on configuration).
+This attempts to remove any duplicates (ie. reposts, by comparing checksums), empty files (404 errors, any failed downloads) or files with the wrong extension (depending on configuration).

 ## Planned Features